 - A. Subject to the provisions of this Section 17, participation in the net metering program is available to eligible consumer generation systems.
-Participation is available on a first-come, first-served, basis. - B. Service under this program is available to new participants unless the addition of the new participant would cause the total nameplate generating capacity of all eligible consumer generation systems participating in the net metering program to exceed 1.5 percent of the Association's average retail demand.
-If the Association has a decrease in average retail demand that results in the total nameplate capacity of all eligible consumer generation systems exceeding 1.5 percent of average retail demand, the Association shall allow existing eligible consumer generation systems to continue participating in the net metering program. - C.B.
-Despite any provision to the contrary in this Section 17, the Association may prohibit or limit new or continued participation in the net metering program, and may prohibit new or continued interconnection between a consumer generation system and the Association's system, in any portion of the Association's distribution system if such prohibition or limitation is necessary to address system stability constraints or other operational issues.
+Participation is available on a first-come, first-served, basis. - B. Despite any provision to the contrary in this Section 17, the Association may prohibit or limit new or continued participation in the net metering program, and may prohibit new or continued interconnection between a consumer generation system and the Association's system, in any portion of the Association's distribution system if such prohibition or limitation is necessary to address system stability constraints or other operational issues.